 Taking the above into account, I’m no longer updating this page and purely leaving it here as an archive.
 Aside from DFS and NFT platforms, I think the alt-gambling market is pretty much dead for now in the UK.

-With very few football gambling/gaming products on the market now, this is a quick compare and contrast piece, seeing as I’m using both of them.
-FiveYards pitches itself as an alternative to the traditional bookies.
+With very few football gambling/gaming products on the market now, this is a quick compare and contrast piece, seeing as I’m using all of them.
+FiveYards pitches itself as an alternative to the traditional bookies, FanTeam is a Daily Fantasy Sports site which is gaining a lot of traction in the UK.
 The other, Sorare, is slightly different but the general principles (and communities) overlap a great deal so it makes sense to include it here.

 This is not a recommendation of where to put your money and it’s my opinion based on my own usage of the products so, as always, do your own research before you commit.
 I’m also going to try to keep this reasonably short and sweet, rather than an inside-out analysis of each product.

 FIVEYARDS – trading and scouting for FOOTBALL fans

 FiveYards (FY) is a very recent addition to the field, only going live in November 2020.
 This is another product built on passion, with the founder having a background in bookmaking and football through Squawka and 21st Club, a company who advise football clubs.

 There are essentially two ways to play the game on FY – the paid route of trading players and the free route of scouting them.
 The trading route is very similar to the old version of Football Index – spot a player that you think is good, invest your cash in him, get paid when he performs and cash out when you like (hopefully at a profit).
 The scouting part of the platform is really just a chance to demonstrate what you know about players and get ranked against other ‘scouts’ on the platform.